The Auckland metro works hard with more than 22 million commuter journeys, and six million tonnes of freight travelling on the network every year.

 We understand that the track closures and increase in journey times are frustrating for commuters and we apologise for this.
 We are working to minimise overall disruption for rail passengers and for those who live and work alongside the rail corridor.

-Closing the track for an extended period like this minimises the overall disruption to train users and corridor neighbours, as it allows far greater productivity for KiwiRail's work teams who are being brought in from across the North Island to help get the job done as quickly as possible.
+Closing the track for an extended period minimises the overall disruption to train users and corridor neighbours, as it allows far greater productivity for KiwiRail's work teams who are being brought in from across the North Island to help get the job done as quickly as possible.

 We acknowledge this will be causing disruption to rail passengers and we are grateful for the public’s patience as we carry out the urgent work.